slott56/HamCalc-2.1/doc/source/python/calendar/seasons.rst

 Equinoxes are near March 15 and September 15.
 Here, we're searching for the zero crossing of declination.

-It seems simpler to search for the four values of solar longitude.
+We can use simple bisection to find times with the appropriate properties.

 Implementation
 ~~~~~~~~~~~~~~~